ICT specialists in employment

 In 2021, the EU Member States where people aged 35 years and over accounted for the highest shares of ICT specialists included Italy (72.8 %), Greece (70.9 %), Finland (67.6 %), Spain (67.3 %) and Sweden (67.1 %).
 By contrast, a majority of ICT specialists aged 15-34 years was obtained in Malta (with 57.6 %), Croatia (49.2 %), Romania (47.4 %) and in the Baltic Member States where Lithuania, Latvia and Estonia accounted respectively for 56.1 %, 50.4 % and 47.4 %.

-Among the non-member countries, Turkey and North Macedonia stood out as a large majority (57.7 % and 54.8 % respectively) of their ICT specialists in 2020 were aged 15-34 years.
-The three EFTA countries observed the same pattern of age distribution as most EU Member States, with people aged 35 years and over accounting for 60.8 % of the total number of ICT specialists in Switzerland, 63.9 % in Norway, and 65.6 % in Iceland.
+Among the non-member countries, Turkey and North Macedonia stood out as a large majority (57.7 % and 54.8 % respectively, both with 2020 data) of their ICT specialists in 2020 were aged 15-34 years.
+The three EFTA countries observed the same pattern of age distribution as most EU Member States, with people aged 35 years and over accounting for 66.4 % of the total number of ICT specialists in Norway, 63.2 % in Iceland, and 61.4 % in Switzerland.

 Source data for tables and graphs

 The data presented in this article are secondary statistics on ICT specialists derived from the Labour Force Survey (LFS).
 Data on ICT specialists cover persons working as ICT specialists in all parts of the economy; no analysis by economic activity is available.

 Statistics for ICT specialists are constructed on the basis of the OECD definition (outlined at the start of this article) which is built on the International Standard Classification of Occupations (ISCO).
 For data up until 2010, the definition was based on ISCO-88, whereas the data from 2011 onwards are based on ISCO-08; as such, there is a break in series in 2011.
 Under ISCO-08, Eurostat and the OECD define ICT specialists as people with the following occupations: ICT service managers; information and communications technology professionals (software and multimedia developers and analysts, and database specialists and systems administrators); information and communications technicians (ICT operations and user support technicians, and communications technicians); electronic engineers; telecommunication engineers; graphic and multimedia designers; information technology trainers; ICT sales professionals; electronics engineering technicians; electronics mechanics and servicers; ICT installers and servicers.